Eliran-Turgeman/Collecto/README.md

 Once the services are up and running:

-* The Collecto API will be available at: http://localhost:5001
+* The Collecto API will be available at [http://localhost:5001](http://localhost:5001)
-* You can access the Swagger UI (for API testing and exploration) at: http://localhost:5001/swagger/index.html
+* You can access the Swagger UI (for API testing and exploration) at: [http://localhost:5001/swagger/index.html](http://localhost:5001/swagger/index.html)

 To stop the running containers, use one of the following commands, based on how you started the application: